Week in Sicily Visiting 4.25 Towns

 If you ever find yourself in the Catania region of Sicily and need a great “home base” for your trip, we would recommend you stay in Licodia Eubea and at the Il Paesino B&B located in Piazza Garibaldi, 8.
 Carmelo will take good care of you!

-You can read about our picking up our official papers in Licodia Eubea in Gary’s post Our Amazing Italian Day Could we live in this small town that treated us like we were family?
+You can read about our pick up of our official papers in Licodia Eubea in Gary’s post Our Amazing Italian Day Could we live in this small town that treated us like we were family?